 Donor-restricted contributions whose restrictions are met (that is, when a stipulated time restriction ends, or purpose restriction is accomplished), restricted net assets are reclassified to net assets without donor restrictions.
-ASC 958-605-45-4 allows an Organization to report donor restricted contributions, whose restrictions are met in the same reporting period, as unrestricted revenues.
+ASC 958-605-45-4 allows an organization to report donor restricted contributions, whose restrictions are met in the same reporting period, as unrestricted revenues.

-In 2021, the Organization received contributions that were restricted for a vehicle.
-The vehicle was purchased in 2021, all restrictions were released in the same period and revenue was classified as unrestricted.
+In 2023, the Organization received contributions that were restricted for a Nature Conservation.
+The conservation was purchased in 2023, all restrictions were released in the same period and revenue was classified as unrestricted.

 The Organization has adopted FASB ASU 2014-09, Revenue from Contracts with Customers.
-This ASU requires the recognition of revenue related to the transfer of goods or services to customers in an amount that reflects the consideration to which the Organization expects to be entitles to in exchange for those goods and services.
+This ASU requires the recognition of revenue related to the transfer of goods or services to customers in an amount that reflects the consideration to which the Organization expects to be entitled in exchange for those goods and services.
 The Organization receives revenue from grants and agreements with local municipalities.